franciscovillaescusa/CAMELS_Agents/README.md

 # Semantic scholar key (optional)
 #SEMANTIC_SCHOLAR_KEY=your_semantic_schoolar_api_key
 ```
-If you are going to use ChatGPT, comment out the OPENAI_API_KEY and put your own key.
+If, for example, you are going to use ChatGPT, comment the gemini parameters, comment out the OPENAI_API_KEY and put your own key.

 ### How to get the keys